ci-collaborative/au-fhir-base/pages/_includes/profiles.md

 </table>

 #### Slices
-Demonstrates inclusion of Identifier data type profiles by slicing on the identifier element and defining a slice for each identifier we decide is relevant to the base resource profile.
+Demonstrates inclusion of Identifier data type profiles by slicing on the identifier element with profile as the discriminator and defining a slice for each identifier we decide is relevant to the base resource profile.
 Demonstrates some basic derived profiles using this option with simple identifier constraints.

 <table class="list" style="width:100%">
     <colgroup>